-AP source: Bills release LeSean McCoy in backfield stunner
+Bills cut RB LeSean McCoy in surprise move after down season

 ORCHARD PARK, N.Y.
 (AP) — Turns out the Buffalo Bills didn’t agree with running back LeSean McCoy’s assertion that he was still “The Guy” in their backfield.

-A person with direct knowledge of the decision confirmed to The Associated Press that the Bills have released the 31-year-old veteran in a stunning move Saturday as NFL teams set their 53-player rosters.

-The person spoke on condition of anonymity because the Bills have not announced the decision.
-ESPN.com first reported the cut.

 McCoy has played 11 years in the league.
 His 10,606 yards rushing rank 25th on the career list and fourth among active players.
-He is coming off his least productive season and proved to be the odd-man out after Buffalo restocked the position this offseason.
+He is coming off his least productive season and proved to be the odd man out after Buffalo restocked the position this offseason.

-Buffalo signed 36-year-old Frank Gore and T.J.
-Yeldon in free agency and also used a third-round pick to draft Devin Singletary.
-McCoy was initially considered safe after general manager Brandon Beane twice said he was still considered the starter.
+Aside from selecting Singletary in the third round, Buffalo signed 36-year-old Frank Gore and T.J.
+Yeldon.
+McCoy was initially considered safe after Beane twice said he was still considered the starter.

+What changed was Singletary’s accelerated development and showing he could play a dual role as runner and receiver during training camp and the preseason.

+Singletary finished with 42 yards rushing on 12 carries and added six catches for 46 yards.

 Three weeks ago, McCoy expressed confidence he wasn’t going anywhere.